Yoimiyabaka/TargetMod-GNN/readme.md

 * `edge_list_12`             Adjacency matrix for all proteins in SHS27k
 * `x_list`             Feature matrix for all proteins in SHS27k

-# PPI Prediction
+# drug target Prediction

-Example: predicting unknown PPIs in SHS27k datasets with native structures:
+Example: predicting unknown drug target in SHS27k datasets with native structures:

 ## Using Processed Data for SHS27k Dataset